 Since the entry of Airbnb into the hospitality industry in 2008, media attention has largely focused on the disruptive nature of the service.
 Industry reports, as well as lively debates at hotel, travel and tourism conferences, have kept the spotlight on Airbnb’s growth and success.
 But despite all this attention, we still know little about its real impact on hotel sales.

-In our recent publication in the International Journal of Hospitality Management, we examined how Airbnb supply, price, and perceived quality affect the sales performance of incumbent hotels in the San Francisco market.
+In our publication in the International Journal of Hospitality Management, we examined how Airbnb supply, price, and perceived quality affect the sales performance of incumbent hotels in the San Francisco market.
 In particular, we explored the impact of the development of Airbnb supply and users’ satisfaction on hotel sales patterns, and whether different hotel segments have been affected by Airbnb’s entry.

 In conducting this research, we estimated a series of mixed models on data collected from 101 hotels in San Francisco neighborhoods.
 Our sample totaled 1,111 observations.
 In this analysis, we measured the trend of change in hotel sales performance as Airbnb developed its supply in the city.